giraud-d-edu/projet-1-cookcookcook-matteo-valentin-enzo/README.md

 ### Sample Database

 A sample MongoDB database structure (`data-mongodb.json`) is provided to help you understand the data schema and get started with some initial data.
-You can import this file into your MongoDB instance using:
+You can import this file into your MongoDB instance using: ???
+TODO